 Explain what behaviors may trigger flags from the proctoring platform

-Students need to know what behaviors are appropriate compared to those that can trigger a flag.
+Test takers need to know what behaviors are appropriate compared to those that can trigger a flag.

 Offer practice exams

-Show students how to support
+Show them where to find support

 Identifying symptoms of test anxiety and signs of stress